DamLabResources/HIV-Quasipore-basecallers/README.md

 # HIV-Quasipore-basecallers

-HIV-Quasipore is an HIV-1-specific Nanopore basecaller designed to substantially improve HIV-1 read quality and enhance viral quasispecies (vQs) detection.
+HIV-Quasipore is an HIV-1-specific Nanopore basecaller suite designed to substantially improve HIV-1 read quality and enhance viral quasispecies (vQs) detection.
 It comes in three versions: fast, high-accuracy (HAC) and super-accuracy (SUP) for R9.4.1 basecalling and HAC and SUP for R10.3 basecalling.

 The fast basecaller is designed for live basecalling, while HAC and SUP basecallers are designed for pipeline incorperation.
-While their primary purpose is to enhance HIV-vQs detection, it can be applied for other HIV-1-specific applications, including but not limited to:
+While their primary purpose is to enhance HIV vQs detection, it can be applied for other HIV-1-specific applications, including but not limited to:

 * HIV-1 CRISPR-induced InDel detection
 * Whole genome amplification